 PROS: When it comes to the pros of a standing seam metal roof, there are many.
 For starters, the panels are fabricated with a stronger gauge of metal than is used for corrugated metal.
-No exposed fasteners or seams means there are essentially no opportunities for leaks to develop, and a standing seam system also requires much less in the way of maintenance.
-It’s also highly-customizable in terms of colors and profile options, and is even more efficient at reflecting away light and heat.
+No exposed fasteners or seams mean there are essentially no opportunities for leaks to develop, and a standing seam system also requires much less in the way of maintenance.
+It’s also highly customizable in terms of colors and profile options, and a standing seam metal roof is even more efficient at reflecting away light and heat.
 Aesthetically speaking, many homeowners prefer the visual appeal of a standing seam roof with its flat panels and sleek lines.
-And in terms of longevity, a standing seam roof can easily last you 75 years or more!
+And in terms of longevity, a standing seam roof can easily last you 75 years, or more!

 CONS: There really aren’t many.
-The main caveat with a standing seam roof is initial cost.
-A standing seam roof isn’t cheap, and does cost a good bit more than a corrugated metal roof.
+The main caveat with a standing seam roof is its initial cost.
+A standing seam roof isn’t cheap, and will cost a fair bit more than a corrugated metal roof.
 One other potential issue with standing seam is that the larger, flatter metal panels are also somewhat more prone to being dented in the event of severe hail or falling debris.
-Even so, there are some standing seam panel design strategies available which can help to further minimize the potential for oil canning or denting.
+But even so, there are some standing seam panel design strategies available that can help to further minimize the potential for any oil canning or denting.

 What Makes Standing Seam Metal Roofing a Truly Superior Choice

 There are things to like about both corrugated metal and standing seam metal as roofing options.
 Which is right for you?
-That will depend upon many factors, including your unique situation, your personal preferences, and your available budget.
-If it’s just about finding the cheapest metal roofing option, then corrugated is the way to go.
-However, if you want a roof with much greater longevity, much less maintenance, much more reliable performance, and some truly beautiful aesthetics, then you really can’t beat a properly-installed standing seam metal roof.
+That will really depend upon several factors, including your unique situation, your personal preferences, and your available budget for a roof replacement.
+If it’s just about finding the cheapest metal roofing option, then corrugated is the most affordable way to go.
+However, if you want a roof with much greater longevity, much less maintenance, much more reliable performance, and some truly beautiful aesthetics, then you really can’t beat a properly installed standing seam metal roof.

-In addition to the benefits listed above, there are other features worth noting with a standing seam metal roof, as well.
+In addition to the benefits listed above, there are other features worth noting where a standing seam metal roof is concerned.
 Want to add a snow retention system, some solar panels, or other external roof features?
-With standing seam, these items can be mounted without needing to penetrate the metal or put any holes in the roof’s surface.
-Fewer holes means fewer opportunities for moisture to infiltrate.
-Standing seam metal roofs are incredibly wind-resistant too, and have even been demonstrated to withstand Category 4 hurricane-force winds.
-And another issue to be mindful of with a metal roof is the fact that metal naturally expands and contracts with temperature changes.
-With other metal roofing styles that could be a problem, but standing seam roofs are designed to take those expansions and contractions in stride.
-The raised metal seams remain interlocked, but the whole system has the ability to “float” on its clip mounts as the metal expands and contracts.
-This level of flexibility and adaptability is something you simply won’t find in a roof mounted with exposed fasteners.
+With standing seam, these items can be mounted without any need to penetrate the metal or to put any holes in your roof’s surface.
+And fewer holes mean fewer opportunities for moisture to infiltrate.
+Standing seam metal roofs are also incredibly wind-resistant, and have been demonstrated to withstand up to Category 4 hurricane-force winds.
+Another issue to be mindful of with a metal roof is the fact that metal naturally expands and contracts with temperature changes.
+With other metal roofing styles that could be a problem, but standing seam roofs are designed to take all those expansions and contractions in stride.
+The raised metal seams will remain interlocked, while the whole system has the ability to “float” on its clip mounts as the metal expands and contracts.
+This level of flexibility and adaptability is something you simply won’t find in a metal roof that’s mounted with exposed fasteners.

 Corrugated Metal Panels vs. Standing Seam Metal Roofing

-So What Now?
-Start by Choosing the Right Roofing Provider!
+So What to Do Now?
+Start by Choosing the Right Metal Roofing Provider!

 Choosing the right roofing material and roofing style is certainly important, but choosing a local, professional roofing contractor you can trust is even more important.
-The pros at Skywalker Roofing have been providing and installing high-quality roofing services with custom-made metal roofs for years.
-No local provider is more respected or more highly rated in both NC and southern VA than Skywalker!
+The pros at Skywalker Roofing have been fabricating and installing high-quality custom metal roofs for years.
+No local provider is more respected or more highly rated in both NC and VA than Skywalker!

-We’re the premier roofing contractor serving the NC Piedmont Triad, Piedmont Triangle, Charlotte Metro/Lake Norman area, and southern/southwestern VA region.
-Plus, we’re proud to say that our customers consistently give us an average rating of 4.9 out of 5 stars!
+We’re the premier roofing contractor serving the entire North Carolina Piedmont Triad, Piedmont Triangle, Lake Norman area, and southern Virginia region.
+Plus, we’re proud to say that our customers consistently give us an average rating of over 4.9 (out of 5) stars!

 Ready to get the last roof you’ll ever need?
-That’s what we deliver!
-Connect with us today, and experience the Skywalker Roofing difference for yourself!
+That’s what Skywalker Roofing is here to deliver!
+Connect with us today, and experience the Skywalker difference for yourself!